Kubernetes Cluster Guide¶

 Delete a Helm chart’s user-overrides for a particular namespace.

 Apply or reapply the application manifest and Helm charts.
-This command installs or updates the existing installation of the application based on its Armada manifest, Helm charts, and Helm charts’ combined system and user overrides.
+This command installs or updates the existing installation of the application based on its FluxCD manifest, Helm charts, and Helm charts’ combined system and user overrides.

 Abort the current application operation.